JohnLCaron/rlauxe/docs/RlaOptions.md

 CSD requires:

 3. A set of ballot types, which define which contests appear on ballots of each type.
-CVRs should contain the ballot type.
+CVRs must contain the ballot type.
-4. Alternatively, the CVRs encode empty contests.
+4. Alternatively, the CVRs must encode empty contests.
 Then, we can infer the ballot type from the CVR.

 This information is available for any election.
 The question is whether its included on the CVR.